What are Footless Compression Socks?

-Knee-high socks are the most popular style of compression socks in the market.
-They reach just below the knee and often cover the leg and foot altogether.
-These are popular among runners, athletes, and nurses.
-They often come in colorful prints, and patterns making them even more attractive to wearers.
+Knee-high compression socks reach just below the knee and often cover the leg and foot altogether.
+They are popular among runners, athletes, and nurses.
+They often come in colorful prints and patterns.

 Another style of compression socks is thigh-high compression socks.
 Thigh-high compression socks reach up to the mid-thigh where an elastic band holds it in place.
 These types of compression socks are often worn by people who have deep vein thrombosis or have noticed swelling and varicose veins on their thighs.